 All the foundations of the earth are unstable.

 And all of you are children of the Most High.

 For You shall inherit all nations.”
 (Psalms 82)

 Our Creator is an entirely whole (holy) and living Being.
 We exist solely because He made us very much like Himself and endowed us with considerable freedom of the will.
-Love from God can be offered to us and even pleaded for, but love can never coerced or forced on us.
+Love from God can be offered to us and even pleaded for, but love can never be coerced or forced on us.
 If one possible choice is to agree to know and love and serve God, the other choice must be to not agree with the Creator’s offer.
-Mean time our long suffering Creator pours vast amounts of energy and power Into the cosmos to sustain the universe another 24 hours.
-(See http://www.ldolphin.org/cohere.shtml).
+Meanwhile our long suffering Creator pours vast amounts of energy and power into the cosmos to sustain the universe another 24 hours.

 “Jesus Christ is the same: yesterday, today, and forever.”
 (Hebrews 13:8)

 God the Father conceived of the original design of the universe, Jesus the Son of God spoke the universe into being (John 1:1), and God the Holy Spirit undertook the sustenance and management of everything.

 “In the beginning was the Word, and the Word was with God, and the Word was God.